Conditions › Neck & Head › Whiplash

 Our approach to whiplash evolves through phases based on your recovery stage:

-• Acute phase (weeks 1-2) — Gentle range of motion exercises, pain management techniques, and education on activity modification.
-We help you stay active within safe limits while tissues heal.
+- Acute phase (weeks 1–2) — gentle range of motion exercises, pain management techniques, and education on activity modification.
+We help you stay active within safe limits rather than immobilizing the neck, which research shows slows recovery.

 What to Expect